GoogleCloudPlatform/podcast/site/content/post/episode-49-windows-and-dot-net-with-chris-and-amruta.md

 MARK: So it should really be called like the Stack Driver Snapshotter.

 FRANCESC: Snapshotter.
 Yeah, that sounds actually really cool.
 Yeah, yeah, so the cool thing about it is that it used to be beta.
 It is now GA.
 Give it a try.
 I know that I've used it in Go.
 Not for App Engine, because Go on App Engine still doesn't work, but we're working on it.
-But it does work for Go on Cooper NetEase on GKE and on GCE.
+But it does work for Go on Kubernetes on GKE and on GCE.
 So if you have some application there, it actually works really well.

 MARK: Yeah, and if you're a Java, Python, or Node aficionado, that works across Google App Engine as well as Compute Engine and Container Engine, as well.